pmd/pmd/docs/pages/pmd/userdocs/extending/writing_xpath_rules.md

 > See [Designer Reference](pmd_userdocs_extending_designer_reference.html) for a more detailed explanation on how to use the designer.

 The rule designer is a tool that packs a lot of features to help you develop XPath rules quickly and painlessly.
 Basically, it allows you to examine the AST of a code snippet and evaluate an XPath expression against it.

 As for PMD and CPD, you can launch it using `run.sh designer` on Linux/Unix and `designer.bat` on Windows.
 The interface looks like the following:

-{% include image.html file="userdocs/designer-overview-with-numbers.png" alt="Designer overview" %}
+{% include image.html file="userdocs/designer-overview-with-nums.png" alt="Designer overview" %}

-The zone (1) is the **main editor**.
-If you write a code snippet in it, you'll see that the zone (2) will be updated automatically: it's the AST of the code.
+The zone (2) is the **main editor**.
+When you write a code snippet in the code area to the left, you'll see that the tree to the right will be updated
+ automatically: it's the AST of the code.
  Note that the code snippet must be a syntactically valid compilation unit for the language you've chosen, e.g. for Java, a compilation unit necessarily has a top-level type declaration.

-If you select a node in the AST, its specific properties will also be displayed on the left (panel (3)): they're the XPath attributes of the node.
+If you select a node in the AST, its specific properties will also be displayed on the left (panel (1)): they're the XPath attributes of the node.

-The zone (4) is the **XPath editor**.
-If you enter an XPath query in that area, it will be evaluated on the current AST and the results will be added to the list in zone (5).
+The zone (3) is the **XPath editor**.
+If you enter an XPath query in that area, it will be evaluated on the current AST and the results will be added to the list to the bottom right.

-In the center of the window, a toolbar lets you *select the language version* and *XPath version* you want to use.

 ### Rule development process